malvikasharan/developing_collaborative_document/README.md

 **References used in this course are taken from [Mozilla Science Lab's Study Group Orientation](https://mozillascience.github.io/study-group-orientation/) and Kirstie Whitaker's presentation on [Friendly GitHub Intro](https://github.com/KirstieJane/friendly-github-intro):**

-## Please use this *[presentation](https://docs.google.com/presentation/d/1_bmRZcLwQrUkVTAMvq7W_x4ML_aphSwVEnkLrDy-Fd4/edit?usp=sharing)* to guide your workshop
+*Please use this [presentation](https://docs.google.com/presentation/d/1_bmRZcLwQrUkVTAMvq7W_x4ML_aphSwVEnkLrDy-Fd4/edit?usp=sharing) to guide your workshop*

-## About this repository
+### About this repository

-- This practical session on "Developing Collaborative document" will introduce you to GitHub as a tool for creating documents online with your collaborators.
+This repository offers a learning material for a practical session on "Developing Collaborative document", which will introduce you to [GitHub](https://github.com/) as a tool for creating documents online with your collaborators.

+GitHub provides a Web-based graphical interface to maintain and share your projects (reprositories) and maintain the different versions of your documents with information such as which files changes, what changed, who changed them and why those updates were made.

+GitHub also provides access control (who can access your files, who can read or edit them) and several collaboration features, such as a wikis and basic task management tools for every project.

+### Learning outcome

 - The goal is to make you comfortable with a Collaborative workflow in the GitHub interface.
 - Practice adding resources to online project folders, working with tasks and issues, writing messages when committing to any change, making and reviewing change requests from others and merging them.
 - You'll also practice good communication with contributors.

+### Prerequisite

-- Prerequisite: No prior experience with GitHub is needed.
+No prior experience with GitHub is needed.
 Bring any real-life scenario, where developing collaborative documents will be useful for you.
 Please bring your laptop to this event.

-**For learners**
+### For learners

 If you are a learner, you can [start Here](https://github.com/malvikasharan/developing_collaborative_document/blob/master/lessons/1-collaborative-documentation.md), and use this *[presentation](https://docs.google.com/presentation/d/1_bmRZcLwQrUkVTAMvq7W_x4ML_aphSwVEnkLrDy-Fd4/edit?usp=sharing)* to guide your learning pace.

-**Tasks for the instructors**
+## For the instructors

 1. Define the goal for this project.
 1. Decide on the date, time and venue for this course.